astex/needs/README.md

 Singletons
 ----------

-One of the simplest usage of a need is as a singleton that applies to your whole project.
+One of the simplest ways to use `Need`s is as a singleton that applies to your whole project.
 For example, in a web framework, you may have a function that checks if a user is logged in.
 You could then do: